 In 1897, Yerkes acquired the Suburban Railroad Co., whose streetcars had served the western suburbs and connected with the competing Metropolitan West Side Elevated Railroad Co.
 After gaining control, the Suburban Railroad Co. routes were changed to connect instead with his Lake Street Elevated Railroad.

 In 1901, Yerkes sold nearly all of his transit holdings in Chicago and moved to London, where he worked on expanding that city's subway system.
 He did not sell the Suburban Railroad Co., which remained in his estate until 1913 when it went to the Chicago and West Towns Railway Co.
 Yerkes died in 1905.
-His name lives on with the Yerkes Observatory, located in Williams Bay, Wisconsin, and affiliated with the University of Chicago.
-Yerkes Observatory celebrated its 100th anniversary in 1997, and is still home to the world's largest refracting telescope (40 inch lens).
+His name lived on with the Yerkes Observatory, located in Williams Bay, Wisconsin, and affiliated with the University of Chicago.
+After more than 100 years, Yerkes Observatory eventually outlived its usefulness for modern astronomy, but will remain preserved as an important monument to scientific history.

 Northern Electric Railway Co. - 1894 to 1902.
 Operated near Cicero Ave. from Lake St. to North Ave., and via North Ave., Central Ave., and west on Grand Ave. to Austin Ave.
 The line was interrupted at the Milwaukee Road tracks south of Grand Ave. and Central Ave., with passengers required to walk across the tracks and change cars.

 General Electric Railway Co. - 1896 to 1901.